 And yet, much, much more is supposed to happen during that first year.
 It turns out that early neural connections influence the rest of our child’s life.
 That’s because such circuitry provides the foundation for being able to learn with ease, excel in sports, stay focused, and more.

-The Developing the Brain course is rich in diverse content.
+The Developing Your Baby's Brain: Ensuring a Great Future course is rich in diverse content.

-First, the Developing the Brain course spells out how which movements babies should be doing at each stage of development and why.
+First, the Developing Your Baby's Brain: Ensuring a Great Future course spells out how which movements babies should be doing at each stage of development and why.
 Most importantly, parents also learn what they can do to encourage and ensure that those movements do happen.

 But the course equally presents fresh information on topics such as how to enhance the receptive stage of language development (where babies understand language before they speak), how to play with babies in ways that promote brain development, how to specifically calm a baby—and how to even teach babies to calm themselves.

-The Developing the Brain course presents informative, one-of-a-kind videos.
+The Developing Your Baby's Brain: Ensuring a Great Future course presents informative, one-of-a-kind videos.

 The course presents short clips of babies doing the kinds of movements that are so key to the brain.
 That way, parents can truly “see” how such innate movements do progress when given a chance to do so.
 Videos also show how to naturally interact with babies in ways that not only develop the brain, but also expedite language development.
 And last, videos show parents using simple techniques that calm a crying baby and stop a baby from whining.
 There’s even footage of a baby calming himself!